Aarambh India: India's first hotline to report Child Pornography

 Aarambh India partnered with Internet Watch Foundation and in September 2016 launched India’s first reporting button for child sexual abuse images and videos on the internet.
 The national hotline for reporting child sexual abuse imagery works closely with the government, police and internet industry in India and enables citizens to report offensive content anonymously.
 If the content reported is found to be illegal, it is blocked, taken down irrespective of where it is hosted and the information is shared with the police for prosecution.
 The removed content is assigned a unique identification number ensuring that it is not uploaded in the future.

-Other programs

-Mumbai Children’s Safety Initiative – MCSN was started in 2013 in collaboration with Forum Against Child Sexual Abuse (FACSE) in order to help NGOs understand and provide direction on prevention and case management in slum communities.
-The network is led by Aarambh India and run by youth living in slum communities trained in child protection, prevention of abuse and reporting in Mumbai.

-Child-Friendly Systems – Partnering with UNICEF India, Aarambh started a pilot initiative to create child-friendly systems in Mumbai in 2015.
-The initiative aims at ensuring that child-friendly procedures prescribed under the POCSO law are put into practice.
-Under the initiative, the organization works with Child Welfare Committees, government hospitals, police, District Child Protection Units (DCPUs) and local NGOs.

-Over the years, Aarambh India has partnered with organizations including UNICEF, IWF, Enfold, Stairway Foundation and others to ensure maximum impact on the issue.